System to support the success of diverse employees

 If you are appointed as a judge, prosecutor, etc., you will be granted the required number of days of special paid leave in addition to your annual paid leave.

-●System for employees giving birth and raising children
+●Systems and initiatives for employees who are giving birth or raising children

 You can take prenatal and postnatal leave from 6 weeks before the expected birth date (14 weeks in the case of multiple births) to 8 weeks after birth.